We reveal the top 14 most common home renovation mistakes that Singapore homeowners face.

 If you think decorating and designing a home is easy, then you need to seriously gather your thoughts.

 Truth is, there are plenty more than meets the eye.

 Unless you received formal training, it’s a big no-no for you to attempt such a feat.

-Professional interior designers are worth their weight in gold because they are trained professionals.
+Interior designers are worth their weight in gold because they are trained professionals.

-They possess analytical skills to understand how interior design communicates both aesthetically and conceptually in a residential or commercial space.
+They possess the analytical skills to understand how interior design communicates both aesthetically and conceptually in a residential or commercial space.

 Here’s why you should engage and work with interior designers:

 You may question the need to pay more for an interior designer.